-Experience and analytical skills sufficient to plan, organize, and prioritize tasks to meet strict deadlines.
+Ability to plan, organize, and prioritize tasks to meet strict deadlines.

 Experience writing test protocols and performing basic experimental lab procedures to complete diagnostic analyses of reagents and media.

-Demonstrated ability to critically read and comprehend technical literature.
+Ability to critically read and comprehend technical literature.

-Demonstrated ability to interact effectively with diverse groups of faculty, staff and students and engage them in productive dialog regarding technical issues.
+Ability to interact effectively with diverse groups of faculty, staff and students and engage them in productive dialog regarding technical issues.